 40 C.F.R. §503.32(b)(5), the EPA regulation referenced in the temporary rule, places harvesting and access restrictions on land that receives exempted digestate.
 It is highly unlikely that any POTB digester agreements that exist with dairy farmers include these restrictions, and it is also unlikely that dairy farmers will accept such harvesting and access limitations on their operations.
 The POTB modified permit includes no such requirement.
 Similarly, the temporary rule does not require CAFO permits to be updated to accept off-‐farm digestate as a condition of operation, which means that dairy farmers will have to receive more digestate than what is specified in their permits, or the digestate will have to be spread at non-‐permitted operations.”

-DEQ response: DEQ agrees that Washington State treats regulation of anaerobic digesters differently than Oregon.
-DEQ referenced Washington regulations to evaluate pathogen reduction requirements not feedstock limitations.
+DEQ response: DEQ agrees that Oregon treats regulation of anaerobic digesters differently than Washington State.
+DEQ referenced Washington’s regulations to evaluate pathogen reduction requirements, not feedstock limitations.
 DEQ agrees that liquid digestate applied to soil must be at agronomic rates and in compliance with federal biosolids requirements that limit animals on fields for a time period where digestate has been applied.

 Comment 14